7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Or, if you want to do more research on SEO and take the time to learn it for yourself, go for it!

-Because when it comes to growing your business and long-term success, SEO plays a huge part in that.
+Because when it comes to growing your business and achieving long-term success, it’s extremely important.

 If you're completely new to the idea of SEO and how it works, I suggest checking out my other blog article where I break down SEO for beginners.

-Let's say you're writing copy for your website, there are three rules you should always remember.
+Let's say you're writing copy for your website, there are 3 rules you should always remember.

-2. You should have a CTA every three to four scrolls.
+You should have a CTA every 3 to 4 scrolls.
 As your reader scrolls they should never be guessing what action to take next.

 So, keeping that in mind, this plays a big role in how you should be writing your copy of course!